stormshaker/plexcache/README.md

-Here’s a clean, drop-in **README.md** for this build.
-It documents what we’ve done, credits upstream, and has enough detail for someone new (or a fresh ChatGPT instance) to continue from here, including the SQLite idea.

----

 # PlexCache for Unraid (containerized wrapper)

 Warm your Unraid cache with Plex “On Deck” and Watchlist items.
 Optionally move watched items back to the array.
 Safe, Unraid-specific paths.
 No symlink tricks.
 Minimal knobs, sensible defaults.